tuoitho/CosmeticsShop/README.md

 # Cosmetic Shop

-Cosmetics Shop is a modern e-commerce platform built with cutting-edge technologies like Java 21, Spring Boot 3, and Thymeleaf for java template engine.
-It leverages JPA for ORM, employs Spring Security 6.1 for robust authentication and authorization, integrates Google login for user convenience, and utilizes reCAPTCHA for enhanced security.
-The platform relies on MySQL for reliable data storage and Redis for efficient OTP management.
-Payment options include PayPal and VNPay, ensuring a smooth and flexible shopping experience.
+Cosmetics Shop is a modern e-commerce platform built with Java 21, Spring Boot 3, and Thymeleaf for java template engine.
+It leverages JPA for ORM, employs Spring Security 6.1 for robust authentication and authorization, integrates Google login, and utilizes reCAPTCHA.
+The platform provides an intuitive interface for browsing products, managing orders, and tracking shipments,... all while ensuring secure transactions with MySQL and Redis for data storage and OTP management.
+Payment options include PayPal and VNPay for a flexible shopping experience.